PhotoBiz LLC Logo

 • Add alt text to images when available

-• Use Ask PhotoBiz AI to help generate image alt text, then review it before saving
+• Use Ask PhotoBiz AI to help generate image alt text, page content, SEO titles, meta descriptions, and schema markup

 • Link your gallery page to related pages, such as pricing, booking, contact, blog posts, or other galleries